 In Sept.
 2019, CCF introduced a Round Up program for Carrington Mortgage Services (CMS) customers that provides them with an easy way to support the great work CCF is doing in communities across America by “rounding-up" their monthly mortgage payment to the nearest dollar, with the additional amount being made as a donation to CCF.
 In addition to rounding up, borrowers also can elect to donate an additional $1, $5, or an amount of their choosing.
-To date, the CCF Round Up program has raised more than $200,000 to support programs for combat wounded Veterans across the United States.

 “CCF Round Up is very similar to what customers can do at grocery stores and retail stores to support nonprofits,” said Shelly Lawrence, Executive Director of Community Relations, Carrington Charitable Foundation.
 “When Carrington customers round up for CCF, they’re providing critical support to our Veteran-focused programs.
 It is also a way for Carrington clients to become a part of and support our mission.”